ReproNim/nimh-minimal/nimh_minimal/README.md

       <br>
 <section>

-# Welcome to nimh-minimal
+# Welcome to NIMH Required Data Elements Collection

-minimal list of data collection instruments that would be ideal for use by all mental health researchers conducting clinical research to facilitate and harmonize mental health data collection.
+Minimal list of data collection instruments that would be ideal for use by all mental health researchers conducting clinical research to facilitate and harmonize mental health data collection.